KDE/digikam-doc/asset_management/organize_find.rst

     :alt:
     :align: center

-Enough of tags - lets move on to captions or comments, the third major tool for metadata cataloging.
+Enough of **Tags** - lets move on to **Captions** or **Comments**, the third major tool for metadata cataloging.

 Captions and Comments
 ~~~~~~~~~~~~~~~~~~~~~

 This is already the 4th kind of metadata we present here.
-What is the distinction of captions compared to tags (comments can be used synonymously, but the IPTC vocabulary stipulates the term 'caption'), keywords?
-Where tags owe to a hierarchical and generalized description, captions are the opposite: prose description, details, anecdotal stuff.
+What is the distinction of **Captions** compared to **Tags** (*comments* can be used synonymously, but the IPTC vocabulary stipulates the term *caption*), keywords?
+Where **Tags** owe to a hierarchical and generalized description, **Captions** are the opposite: prose description, details, anecdotal stuff.
 Tags foremostly serve the finding, retrieval and grouping of assets, whereas captions shall entertain, inform, touch the beholder.
 Naturally they can also be used to filter the catalog, but this is just a byproduct.
 Captions are to remember the story, the event, the emotions, it's what makes photographs much more interesting to look at, captions put photographs into a context and meaning.
 If the pictures are an aesthetic statement, caption should be the emotional and informational complement.

 You rarely want nobody to see your photographs.
 You rather want to share them with friends, your family, other photographers, agencies, put them onto the Internet.
 And don't tell me you're not interested as to how your photos are being received!